mciwing/mciwing.github.io/docs/python/comparisons_and_logic.md

     - Has more than 10 characters
     - Contains special characters
     - and was not already used before

+    Again, the password itself is not needed.
+The following variables are
+    sufficient:

     ```py
     password_length = 18